- Types of Farming

 Covering a pond and destroying or capturing the biogas can reduce on farm emissions by up to 80 per cent.

-Producers who capture and utilise biogas can also qualify for Carbon Farming Initiative (CFI) credits and Renewable energy Certificates (RECs) which can assist with reducing the payback period of the systems.
+Producers who capture and utilise biogas can also register and qualify as an Emissions Reduction Fund (ERF) project which can assist with reducing the payback period of the systems.

 For further information: